-When you work on projects like ours with bigger clients, like telcos, utility providers and software companies, it’s crucial to know all about their technical stack before you dive into building the project.
+When you work on projects with bigger clients, like telcos, utility providers and software companies, it’s crucial to know all about their technical stack before you dive into development.
 After all, you don’t want to run into mysterious problems or unexpected dependencies later…

 In this post, we’ll walk you through our process for these technology or architecture assessments and the many benefits of doing it right!